Rei-SwitchBot/faq/en-us/Hub 3.md

 ---
-### Troubleshooting SwitchBot Hub 3 Can't Connect to Wi-F
+### Troubleshooting SwitchBot Hub 3 Can't Connect to Wi-Fi

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?